Horizon-bound objects: Kerr--Vaidya solutions

 \section{Abstract}

-The formation of horizons in finite time according to distant observers results in a number of remarkable properties of the objects they bound.
-Subject to this requirement, spherically-symmetric black holes can only decrease in mass, while white holes can only expand.
-We provide a detailed analysis of the latter scenario, focussing on the energy-momentum tensor near the horizon and the experiences of various observers.
-Kerr--Vaidya metrics are the simplest dynamical axially-symmetric solutions, all of which violate the null energy condition and thus are not excluded by the criterion of finite formation time.
-Of the four classes of Kerr--Vaidya metrics, two correspond to the allowed spherically-symmetric solutions: evaporating black holes and expanding white holes.
+{Kerr--Vaidya metrics are the simplest dynamical axially-symmetric solutions, all of which violate the null energy condition and thus are consistent with the formation of a trapped region in finite time according to distant observers.
+We examine different classes of Kerr--Vaidya metrics, and find two which possess spherically-symmetric counterparts that are compatible with the finite formation time of a trapped region.
+These solutions describe evaporating black holes and expanding white holes.
 We demonstrate a consistent description of accreting black holes based on the ingoing Kerr--Vaidya metric with increasing mass, and show that the model can be extended to cases where the angular momentum to mass ratio varies.
-Their apparent horizon is shown to be weakly singular.
-Pathologies are also identified in the evaporating white hole geometry which reinforce controversies arising from the classical and quantum instabilities of their static counterparts.
-We also describe a generalization of the equivalence between Rindler and Schwarzschild horizons to Kerr--Vaidya black holes, and describe the relevant geometric constructions.
+For such metrics we describe conditions on their dynamical evolution required to maintain asymptotic flatness.
+Pathologies are also identified in the evaporating white hole geometry in the form of an intermediate singularity accessible by timelike observers.
+We also describe a generalization of the equivalence between Rindler and Schwarzschild horizons to Kerr--Vaidya black holes, and describe the relevant geometric constructions.}